mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

    waiver.
 10. P2-L success ranges from 0.0718× to 1.3079×.
 Callback loops,
     declarative ASCII tables, and a public sticky wrapper are killed.
-The generic node is held only as a private shaped-product fixture; native sticky RegExp remains the KISS incumbent.
+The native sticky RegExp remains the KISS incumbent.
+11. Shaped JSON is 0.8728–1.0021×, the stylesheet-shaped fixture 1.0937–1.2920×, failures 1.1658–1.2041×, and retained heap about 1.166×
+    control.
+Complete products do not rescue the leaf loss.
+The staged full-product family, balanced-discard alternative and private source-leaf candidate are killed; their evidence remains reproducible.
-11. P1 is complete, P2 is active, and P3 plus formation Clean A/B remain
+12. P1 is complete, P2 is active, and P3 plus formation Clean A/B remain
     blocked.
 Value stylesheet recovery and live Value/JSON receipts are later execution work, not isolated formation proof.

 ## Next executable transaction

-Resume B.W0 by composing the smallest complete isolated Value- and JSON-shaped products.
-Do not reopen unordered or recursion unless a shaped product consumes the exact mechanism.
+Resume B.W0 with the smallest domain-neutral stylesheet-shaped mixed-overlap unordered product.
+The shaped corpus established that the staged family cannot meet the bar; do not reopen it.

 ### Subject

-Use the held private source leaf, S7 recovery, exact spans, recursion only where structurally necessary, and consumer projection to form equal stylesheet- and JSON-shaped products.
-Keep CSS grammar/domain types in Value;
+Use the existing D residual route, exact authored slots/spans, S7 recovery, and consumer projection to form one equal mixed-overlap unordered product.
-the parse-that fixture expresses only generic mechanics.
+Keep CSS grammar/domain types in Value; the fixture expresses only generic mechanics.
+Retire D if any binding point is below 10×.

 ### Required laws

-- exact UTF-16 code-unit positions across CRLF, astral characters, lone surrogates, NUL and CSS-style escapes;
+- exact UTF-16 code-unit slots/spans across nonzero astral prefixes and overlapping authored names;
-- identifier/name, escape, number, dimension, percentage, string, URL, balanced-delimiter and JSON recursive shapes only where the isolated products use them;
-- one generic capture/span representation, not a family of CSS-specialized span builders;
+- every required member appears once, optional/repeated members retain exact slots, and locally greedy choices reopen only through bounded residual search;
+- every timed overlap fixture records `residuals > 0`; disjoint routing alone earns no overlap credit;
-- failure frontier, authored labels, immutable recovery evidence and scalar rollback identical to accepted M2;
+- failure frontier, authored labels, immutable recovery evidence, state-cap faults and scalar rollback remain exact;
 - no decoded-token object, token list, scanner result, global trivia layer or raw-source alias;
 - cold/hot, allocation, CPU, IC/deopt/GC and equal-result measurements at